Selling on Facebook is easy using the Shops feature included with every free Facebook Business Page.

 Meta Pixel (formerly Facebook Pixel) is an analytics tool that enables you to measure the effectiveness of your advertising by understanding the actions people take on your website.

-When installed, you can run ads and make sure it is shown to the right people depending on your campaign.
+When installed, you can run ads and ensure they are shown to the right people depending on your campaign.
 You can target new customers or people who have visited a specific page or taken a desired action on your website.

-To connect an existing pixel to your catalog to add items from your website:
+To connect an existing pixel to your catalog to add items from your website, follow these steps:

 - Step 1: Go to Commerce Manager and select your catalog.